 “I now realize I have been working with my eyes closed.
 I appreciate even more a professor with whom I work occasionally: he always makes the point that leaders, managers — everyone in fact — should never underestimate the importance of kindness at work.”
 Gill Corkindale, Harvard Business Review

-We’re talking about human kindness here folks – normal, everyday civility, courtesy, caring and consideration.
+Let’s be clear, what we are discussing here is basic human kindness – normal, everyday civility, courtesy, caring and consideration.

 Have we reached a point where we have to promote kindness – sell it, monetize it and justify it – for it to become a workplace norm?
 Will we have to refer to it as a “strategy” to be more productive at work?
-And let’s hope it never gets called a business “best practice.”
+Does it now have to be termed a business “best practice?”

 Empathy Deficit Disorder – Kindness Killer at Work

 While it’s not yet classified as a disorder in the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders, most psychologists will attest to the growing problem of EDD – Empathy Deficit Disorder.

 According to Dr. Douglas LaBier, “Based on my 35 years of experience as a psychotherapist, business psychologist and researcher, I have come to believe that EDD is a pervasive but overlooked condition with profound consequences for the mental health of individuals and of our society.
 People who suffer from EDD are unable to step outside themselves and tune in to what other people experience.
 They have become alienated from their own hearts.”